284: No Such Thing As Salty Yeti Bones

 And this is a new discovery, isn't it?

-Because last year when they ran the simulation, and this really is the top people that NASA and all its other organizations had, last year when they ran it, they did save Tokyo from the asteroid by doing a nuclear explosion which blew it apart.
+Because last year when they ran the simulation, and this really is the top people that NASA and all its other organizations have, last year when they ran it, they did save Tokyo from the asteroid by doing a nuclear explosion which blew it apart.

-But since then, yeah, they've discovered, well, they'll just suck themselves back together and keep coming at us.
+But since then, yeah, they've discovered, well, they'll just suck themselves themselves back together and keep coming at us.
 So, but there are all sorts of other weird ways of diverting asteroids.

 So, I really like the mass driver way, which basically is the idea that you would, it's quite slow working, so you'd need to know that the asteroid was going to hit you in about 100 years' time.